11-Sarthak/DevOps-MySQL-Rotation/README.md

 ✅ Connects to MYsql via subprocess
 ✅ Runs a Mtsql query to update the password
 ✅ Stores the new password securely (optional: AWS Secrets Manager, Vault, or a local file)

+ This is actually a real-world DevOps use case! 🎯

+Why?

+Automating Password Rotation 🔄

+Many security policies require regular password rotation for databases.
+Your script automates the process, reducing manual work.
+Securely Storing Credentials 🔐

+Instead of manually remembering passwords, they are stored in a secure file.
+Can be extended to use environment variables or secret vaults like AWS Secrets Manager or HashiCorp Vault.
+Using Scripting for Admin Tasks ⚙️

+DevOps engineers automate database admin tasks to improve efficiency.
+This script could be integrated into CI/CD pipelines for database access management.

 Required Libraries: